 All these factors contribute to a laboratory being technically compenten to do your testing.

-What if the laboratory has ISO 9001 certification?
+What is the added value of a laboratory ISO 9001 certified?

 Laboratories can be audited and certified to an international management systems standard called ISO 9001.
 This standard is widely used in manufacturing and service organisations to evaluate their system for managing the quality of their product or service.
 Certification of an organisation’s quality management systems against ISO 9001 aims at confirming the compliance of the management system to this standard, but does not specifically evaluate the technical competence of a laboratory.
 How then can you be sure that a laboratory is technically competent?

-How then can you be sure that a laboratory is technically competent?
+How to be sure if a laboratory is technically competent?

-Throughout the world, many countries rely on a process called laboratory accreditation as a means of determining technical competence.
+Many countries rely on a process called laboratory accreditation as a means of determining technical competence.
 Accreditation uses criteria and procedures specifically developed to determine technical competence.
-Specialist technical assessors conduct a thorough evaluation of all factors in a laboratory that affect the productionof test or calibration data.
+Specialist technical assessors conduct a thorough evaluation of all factors in a laboratory that affects the production of test or calibration data.
 The criteria are based on the internationally accepted standards ISO/IEC 17025, which are used for evaluating laboratories throughout the world.
 Accreditation bodies use this standard specifically to assessfactors relevant to a laboratory’s ability to produce precise, accurate test and calibration data, including the:

 - validity and appropriateness of test methods

 - traceability of measurements and calibrations to national standards

 - suitability, calibration and maintenance of test equipment

 - sampling, handling and transportation of test items